Ah, the ongoing debate of pull-ups vs chin-ups — which is better for building upper-body strength?

-Adding these functional exercises regularly into your workouts can also help improve overall full-body mobility and flexibility, keeping you nimble as you get older; this includes pull-ups and chin-ups, as they can help you pull your own body weight.
+Adding these functional exercises regularly into your workouts can help improve full-body mobility and flexibility, keeping you nimble as you get older, as they can help you pull your own body weight.
 But this exercise isn’t easy, and many people need the assistance of home gym equipment and the best resistance bands to achieve them.

-If you choose to persist, the payoff (and satisfaction) is huge, and there are plenty of variations you can try along the way.
+If you choose to persist, the payoff is huge, and there are plenty of variations you can try along the way.
+Plus, they look pretty impressive.
 Below, we cover the key differences between pull-ups and chin-ups, which muscles they target and the benefits of both.
 Learn how to do lateral pull-downs, or read on for more.

 If you’re considering the pull-up vs chin-up, it’s all in the grip.
 For a chin-up, your hands will be in a supine position (palms facing inwards), whereas a pull-up adopts an overhand grip (palms facing away from you).
 Regardless of the variation, ensure your thumbs are fully wrapped around and keep your arms under the bar to avoid flaring elbows.